Swearing-in

 The Oath of Allegiance:

-I, (Member’s name), do swear that I will be faithful and bear true allegiance to Her Majesty Queen Elizabeth the Second, Her Heirs and Successors, According to Law, So help me God.
+I, (Member's full name), do swear that I will be faithful and bear true allegiance to His Majesty King Charles the Third, His Heirs and Successors, According to Law, So help me God.

 The solemn affirmation:

-I, (Member’s name), do affirm that I will be faithful and bear true allegiance to Her Majesty Queen Elizabeth the Second, Her Heirs and Successors, According to Law.
+I, (Member's full name), do affirm that I will be faithful and bear true allegiance to His Majesty King Charles the Third, His Heirs and Successors, According to Law.

 Members have taken the Oath in English, French, or Gaelic.